Super Soft Molasses Cookies

 Frequently Asked Questions

-Yes, both the dough and baked cookies can be made ahead and stored or frozen for convenience.
+Yes, the dough can be made ahead and refrigerated for up to two days before baking.

 What kind of molasses should I use?